XpiritCommunityEvents/HOL/labs/5-advancedsecurity.md

 ![Code Scanning - Set up](../images/codescanningsetup.PNG)

 You'll be directed to the `Get started with Code Scanning` form, from where you can set up code scanning to use the *CodeQL Analysis* product maintained by GitHub or a third-party code scanning tool.
 For this lab, we'll pick the CodeQL product.
-To enable this, you'll click the `Set up this workflow` for the `CodeQL Analysis` product maintained by Github.
+To enable this, you'll click the `Set up this workflow` for the `CodeQL Analysis` product maintained by GitHub.

 ![Code Scanning - Get started](../images/getstartedwithcodescanning.PNG)